Mark Jackson (footballer, born 1977): Leeds United

-On 3 March 2022, Jackson was promoted to first team coach under new Leeds United Head Coach Jesse Marsch.
+On 3 March 2022, Jackson was promoted to first team coach under new Leeds United head coach Jesse Marsch.

 Milton Keynes Dons

 On 23 December 2022, Jackson was appointed head coach of League One club Milton Keynes Dons.
 At the time of his appointment, the club were sitting in 22nd position, three points from safety.
 His first game in charge came three days later where his side won 1–0, a first home league win for the Dons in over four months.

+On 9 May 2023, Jackson was sacked by MK Dons after relegation to League Two, having registered six wins in 25 games.

+Central Coast Mariners

+On 27 September 2023, Jackson was announced as the new coach of reigning A-League champions, Central Coast Mariners, ahead of their title defence.
+In his first season at the helm, Jackson won the 2023-24 AFC Cup and 2023–24 A-League premiership for finishing top of the table during the regular season.